hrafnkelle/RPiSenseHatBarometer/README.md

 displayed on the LED matrix.
 The previously displayed pressure values are shifted one position.
 This way the pressure variations are displayed over time.

-The barometer starts by using the current pressure and a small interval around it to map pressure to the red to green color interval.
+The barometer starts by using the current pressure and a small interval around it to map pressure to the red to blue color interval.
 As time goes it picks up the maximum and minimum pressure and readjusts.
-This way you will see interesting patterns immediately but the converge to a range representive of your environment.
+This way you will see interesting patterns immediately but the converge to a range representative of your environment.

 Information on the sense hat: https://www.raspberrypi.org/blog/the-sense-hat-headgear-for-the-terminally-curious/